joshuakarjala/django-hunger/README.rst

   Django form for the email signup form.
 The ``confirmation.html`` and ``used.html`` templates are flatpages for confirming signup and used invites.
+- By default Hunger redirects to "/beta/" if a users is not logged in.
+So your "request_invite" templates should be located here.

 Settings
 --------